ollewelin/mini_transformer_cpp/README.md

 Epoch 4 / 5000

 ```
-## Examples where I test tricky sentance from Scientific Verify
+## Examples where I test tricky sentance from Scientific Verify datasets
 For example this sentance could indeed correspond to disscussion about Politics:

 ###        -Technological advancements are often driven by scientific discoveries.